nschlaepfer/SmartGPT/readme.md

 ## Usage Options

-SmartGPT can be used in two main ways:
+SmartGPT can be used in three main ways:

 ### 1. As a TypeScript Library